 We think it’s our fault if our kids are larger.
 Ellyn Satter, a well-known expert on feeding, says the crisis we face today is not childhood weight, but a crisis of parenting and feeding.

-Living in diet culture has convinced parents that our own bodies and those of our kids are at constant risk of gaining weight.
-However, weight is more highly correlated with genetics and environment than it is individual behaviors and eating patterns.
-Another big indicator of childhood weight is how parents feel about weight: parents who worry about children’s weight and try to get or keep them thinner raise heavier children.
+Living in diet culture has convinced parents that bodies are at constant risk of gaining weight.
+However, weight is more correlated with genetics and environment than individual behaviors and eating patterns.
+A parent cannot prevent a child from gaining weight without creating major side effects.

 Our kids’ weight is not the problem we’re facing in our society.
 The problem we’re facing is that parents disregard their child’s bodily needs.
-The problem we’re facing is that parents think they need to control their kids’ food to the point of disregarding their child’s preferences.
-The problem we’re facing is that parents attempt to restrict their child’s food intake to the point of driving dangerous food behaviors.
+Parents think they need to control their kids’ food to the point of disregarding their child’s preferences.
+Parents often attempt to restrict their child’s food intake and accidentally drive dangerous food behaviors.

 These problems underlie most eating disorders, which have serious consequences for life.
-Eating disorders impact at least 10% of the population (NEDA) and are correlated with worse health outcomes than high body weight.
+Eating disorders impact at least 10% of the population (NEDA), and are on the rise.
+And eating disorders have worse health outcomes than high body weight.

 Wanting a thin child

 From the day of our child’s birth, medical professionals report on our child’s weight and editorializing what it means.
 It’s always some variation on the theme of BMI.
 And conversations about weight gain are typically centered on how parents feed a child.
 Here’s how these conversations go: